raspiblitz/raspiblitz/FAQ.md

 - `hdmi` --> switch to HDMI
 - `lcd` --> switch to LCD

+### How do I find the IP address when running without a display?

+If you can login into your local internet router it should show you the IP address assigned to the RaspberryPi.

+Another way is to use [Angry IP Scanner](https://angryip.org/) to find the IP address.

+You can also put an empty file just called `hdmi` (without any ending) onto the sd card when connected to your laptop and then start it up on the RaspberryPi.
+This will activate the HDMI port and if you connect a HDMI monitor to the RaspberryPi it will show you the RaspiBlitz status screen containing the local IP address.

+## Debug

 ### I have the full blockchain on another storage.
 How do I copy it to the RaspiBlitz?